Damian5314/Spacemonkey/README.md

 # Spacemonkey
-A text based adventure game (week long project)
-The game is about Jararis the space monkey who got lost in space and needs to make it back to earth.
+A text based adventure game we made for a assignment for https://www.hogeschoolrotterdam.nl/ The game is about Jararis the space monkey who got lost in space and needs to make it back to earth.